 To reach the trailhead by public transportation, take the NJ Transit Morristown Line to the Millburn station.
 (From Bergen County, you can take a train on the Main Line/Bergen County Line to Secaucus Junction and transfer there to a Morristown Line train.)
 From the western end of the platform at the Millburn station, walk north along Lackawanna Place to Glen Avenue, then cross Glen Avenue and enter the park at the Locust Grove parking area.

-As the road curves to the right, the New York City skyline may be seen to the left on a clear day (if there are no leaves on the trees), with the towers of the Verrazano-Narrows Bridge visible in the distance to the right.
-Just ahead – before reaching a plaque on a boulder commemorating a Revolutionary War battle that took place near here – the trail turns left, leaving the road, and descends to an observation platform with stone pillars at the site of Washington Rock, from which George Washington surveyed the countryside during the American Revolution.
+The trail now descends to cross the paved road, reaching a plaque on a boulder commemorating a Revolutionary War battle that took place near here.
+It continues to descend to an observation platform with stone pillars at the site of Washington Rock, from which George Washington surveyed the countryside during the American Revolution.
 The view from here is to the southwest, with Millburn and the NJ Transit railroad tracks visible below (partially obscured by the trees), and Watchung Reservation – the continuation of the Watchung range beyond the Millburn-Springfield gap – ahead in the distance.
 This is a good place to take a break.

 The trail now follows a relatively level footpath.
 After crossing another bridle path, it turns sharply right at Lilliput Knob and reaches Beech Brook Cascades – where two brooks converge – about two miles from the start.
 Beyond the cascade, the trail begins a gradual climb, paralleling a brook in a shallow ravine to the right.
 After bearing left and crossing a bridle path, the trail climbs to reach Mines Point – named for exploratory pits dug by copper prospectors circa 1800.
-Here, the trail bears right and heads north, first climbing gently through a relatively open area, then descending to reach Ball’s Bluff, where old stone pillars are remnants of a picnic shelter built in 1908.
+Here, the trail bears right and heads north, climbing gently through a relatively open area and passing a deer exclosure on the left (designated a “forest restoration site”).
+The trail then descends to reach Ball’s Bluff, where old stone pillars are remnants of a picnic shelter built in 1908.